kiwicopple/paul.copplest.one/docs/README.md

 #### RSS feeds

-This blog is just a github repo, so the easiest way to stay updated is to subscribe to the commits: [https://github.com/kiwicopple/paul.copplest.one/commits/master.atom](https://github.com/kiwicopple/paul.copplest.one/commits/master.atom)
+This blog is just a github repo, so the easiest way to stay updated is to [subscribe to the commits](https://github.com/kiwicopple/paul.copplest.one/commits/master.atom).